logaretm/vee-validate/docs/src/templates/markdown/validation/validations.md

 ### [min_value:{value}](#rule-min_value)

-The field under validation must be numeric value and must not be less than the specified value.
+The field under validation must be a numeric value and must not be less than the specified value.

 - `value:` A numeric value representing the lowest value allowed.